DaliaArchive/BackEndChallenge_001/README.md

 - number of eyes: 1
 - number of antennas: 2

-#### _[Index]_ get a list of all Robot's in our database
+#### _[Index]_ gets a list of all the robot's in our database

-The inspector wants to have an overview of all the Robot's in our database.
+The inspector wants to have an overview of all the robot's in our database.

 ##### Example

-The inspector makes the call, the system responses with the following information:
+The inspector makes the call and the system responses with the following information:

 - 1
 	- name: XX1